Peace is not absence of conflict, but the ability to handle conflict by peaceful means (Ronald Reagan)

 Anger is only one letter short of danger (Eleanor Roosevelt)

 What are your thoughts about conflict management, conflict resolution, and peacekeeping activities in general?
 What kinds of behaviors, and actions, would lead to an even more peaceful environment, and world?
-What is the role, and importance, of integrating women into peacekeeping activities in the world?
-What kinds of changes does peacekeeping require to become even more efficient than it today is?
+What is the role, and importance of integrating women into peacekeeping activities in the world?
+What kinds of changes does peacekeeping required to become even more efficient than it is today?

 Women & Peacekeeping: A growing force (the UN):

 Please share your thoughts and ideas, especially if you agree with the fact that our world needs to become even more peaceful, and free of conflicts, than it is today.
 Thank you for all your comments, likes, and shares.